-- Provide attest services and issue attest reports
+- Provide attest services and issue attest reports.

-- Issue compilation reports
+- Issue compilation reports.

 - Use the title 'Certified Public Accountant' or 'Certified Public Accountants'; the abbreviation 'CPA' or 'CPAs'; or any other title, designation, words, letters, abbreviation, sign, card or device tending to indicate the entity is a CPA firm.

-2018 sole proprietor firm permit renewal form
+Sole proprietor firm permit renewal form

 Sole proprietors in Minnesota must have a firm permit, even if they are not doing compilations, audits or reviews.

-First time firm permit
+Initial firm permit

-First time applicants should register for a firm permit by completing the proper firm permit application through the BOA.
+First-time applicants should register for a firm permit by completing the proper firm permit application through the BOA.

 Access firm permit applications